ejstacey/ysm/README.md

 ### Todo

+In no particular order:

-1. Add help entries on screens that don't have them
+- Add help entries on screens that don't have them
+- Create better handling of non-fatal errors
+- Create confirmation screens
+- Abstract the program themeing out to let people have custom themes
+- Mirror to github for ticket lodging
-2. Create screenshots for the README
+- Create screenshots for the README
-3. Create a youtube video showing a typical process flow.
+- Create a youtube video showing a typical process flow.
+- Squash bugs

 ### Database format